 by Tony Vidler

 Everyone wants to grow their business, and everyone is looking for new ideas to do it.
 But nearly everyone wants the magical original idea that nobody else has ever thought of before, that will guarantee results quickly.
-And most think the answer lies in coming up with an original idea.

-For example; nobody knows or remembers who invented the wheel.
-Yet, THAT was truly original thought.
+Nobody knows or remembers who invented the wheel.
+At some point in history THAT was truly original thought.
 It was the sort of technological breakthrough in thought and design (and implementation of concept) that changed the world and was completely new thinking.

 All of us can think of people who have done clever things with wheels since then though can’t we?
-They’ve arranged them in new ways, or used them to achieve outcomes that nobody thought possible….and THAT is innovation.
-Innovation is thinking of new ways to use existing knowledge – stringing known concepts and ideas together in new ways is innovation.
+They’ve arranged them in new ways, or used them to achieve outcomes that nobody had previously thought of….and THAT is innovation.

-What triggered this line of thinking was a recent experience with an adviser who was looking for the new cunning idea that would guarantee success.
-The adviser was disappointed that I didn’t have it on hand to deliver….let’s leave aside the irony of someone thinking they needed an original idea, but they were going to get it delivered neatly packaged from someone they were hiring by the hour – and then claim all the upside and intellectual property attached to it for themselves.
+What inspired this train of thought was a discussion with a professional who was looking for the new cunning idea that would guarantee his success.
+The adviser was disappointed that I didn’t have it on hand to deliver….and seemed completely oblivious to the irony of the request: somebody wanting to be creative and original and thinking that they were going to get it delivered neatly packaged and ready to use from someone they were hiring by the hour – and then claim all the upside and intellectual property attached to it for themselves.

-This particular adviser had got to the point of thinking that his big original thought would be something to do with how he used social media.
+This particular adviser had got to the point of thinking that “his” big original thought would be something to do with how social media was being used in financial services.
 It would be the THING, that us old folk didn’t get, that he’d be able to use in a way nobody had ever thought of before.
 Yet he was asking some old folk who didn’t get it to come up with “his innovation”.
 As I said….ironic.

-Like many young people before (including myself at one time I am sure we have all made it at some point in our lives) was ignoring the importance of knowing the paths already well trodden.
-Knowing and understanding what has been tried before, and why it did or did not work, is the key to being innovative.
-It is combining the old and the new that leads to innovation – it is not just about dropping the old and finding an entirely new strategy or technology.
+The real mistake (and I am sure we have all made it at some point in our lives) was ignoring the importance of knowing and understanding the paths already well trodden.
+Knowing and understanding what has been tried before, and why it did or did not work, is crucial to successful innovation in professional services.
+It is combining the old and the new that leads to easy to implement innovation – it is not just about dropping the old and finding an entirely new strategy or technology.
 Innovation in professional services is about evolution of thinking and methodology rather than reinvention.

 “While originality is to be applauded and encouraged, we must first learn to do well those things that have been proven to lead to success.
 Many good men and women have failed in this business because they decided to chart their own courses before they learned the rules of navigation.
 Others learned by those mistakes and we should too.
 We haven’t time to make all the same mistakes others have.
 Those who spurn learning prepared sales presentations are wrong.
 They work.
 They have worked for others, they are field and time tested and they will work for you if you will learn them and use them.
 Lots of time later, when you are established, you can compose your own sure-fire sales getter.
 If you are wrong, you’ve always got the old tried and true to fall back on.
 If you try your own now and it does not work, and it is likely not to (how can you possibly know more as a green rookie than that which life insurance companies have learned over nearly two centuries of trial and error) – you are looking for a new job.”